LukeIreland1/kheiron-solution/README.md

 Run web server with:
     `./run_server.sh`

+Notes:
-Note: Developed and tested on Mac OS 11.2.1, using Python 3.9.1 and zsh version 5.8 I imagine any Unix platform with Python 3 (and pip) installed will be fine
+- Developed and tested on Mac OS 11.2.1, using Python 3.9.1 and zsh version 5.8.
+- I imagine any Unix platform with Python 3 (and pip) installed will be fine